-This NAIDOC Week program is open to participants aged 16-25, in accordance with Gold Duke of Ed requirements.
-Participants do not necessarily need to be completing the Award to attend.
+This program is open to participants aged 16-24, in accordance with Gold Duke of Ed requirements.
+However, participants do not need to be completing the Award to attend.

 Every day will include meetings with members of Nungawal Country, the land in which Outward Bound Australia deliver the majority of our outdoor personal development programs.
 There will also be one overnight camp-out.
 Unlike on an Adventurous Journey, we will provide all the camping shelter and cooking equipment.

 Together, we will explore the Country locations such as:

 - Lake Burley Griffith – including a paddle of the lake